AVEVA/CONNECT-data-services-developer-docs/content/api-reference/tenant/tenant-namespace.md

 - Must not start or end with a period
 - Must not start with two consecutive underscores

 In practice, namespaces may correspond to a specific set of infrastructure assets, but more commonly correspond to virtual partitions within a single set of assets.
 You can create one or more namespaces within a tenant.
 Each namespace is effectively an instance of SDS, within which you create types and streams, stream views, data views, and metadata.
+Creating and deleting namespaces must be done within CONNECT.
+See [Create a folder and enable CONNECT data services](https://docs.aveva.com/bundle/connect-data-services/page/1284463.html).

 ## Properties